top of page

 Not via Reedham and Berney Arms.

-Berney arms, when visiting, has a new metal sign installed as well as the old-fashioned Berney Arms sign; there are also handrails leading up to the platform, a station information board with paper a timetable, cycle racks and a help point that will get you hopefully through to a member of Greater Anglia staff.
+Berney Arms, when visiting, has a new metal sign installed as well as the old-fashioned Berney Arms sign; there are also handrails leading up to the platform, a station information board with paper a timetable, cycle racks and a help point that will get you hopefully through to a member of Greater Anglia staff.

-Also, what surprised me was when talking to the conductor on the trip to Berney arms and asking for a request stop, he told me that Berney Arms is no longer a request station along this line, and the few trains that pass now all stop both ways if timetabled.
+Also, what surprised me was when talking to the conductor on the trip to Berney Arms and asking for a request stop, he told me that Berney Arms is no longer a request station along this line, and the few trains that pass now all stop both ways if timetabled.

 The last Great Yarmouth service to Norwich does not stop here in the Winter months due to the lack of light.